eeyrdkl/COMP537/README.rst

 Implementation
 --------------

-| `HOG <https://en.wikipedia.org/wiki/Histogram_of_oriented_gradients>`_ features extracted using `VLFeat <https://github.com/vlfeat/vlfeat/releases/tag/v0.9.20>`_ in MATLAB
+| `HOG <https://en.wikipedia.org/wiki/Histogram_of_oriented_gradients>`_ features extracted using `VLFeat <https://github.com/vlfeat/vlfeat/releases/tag/v0.9.20>`_ in MATLAB.
-| Multi-class SVM with linear kernel trained using `LIBSVM <http://www.csie.ntu.edu.tw/~cjlin/libsvm/#matlab>`_ in MATLAB
+| Multi-class SVM with linear kernel trained using `LIBSVM <http://www.csie.ntu.edu.tw/~cjlin/libsvm/#matlab>`_ in MATLAB.
-| Thread running in the background on the Windows Presentation Foundation (WPF) GUI written in C#
+| Thread running in the background on the Windows Presentation Foundation (WPF) GUI written in C#.
-|	When you complete a sketch, its class is predicted by sending data from C# to MATLAB
+| When you complete a sketch, its class is predicted by sending data from C# to MATLAB.
-|	Recognized sketch gets replaced by a predefined image
+| Recognized sketch gets replaced by a predefined image.

 Requirements
 ------------